substrait-io/substrait/site/docs/governance.md

 ### SMC Member

 A SMC member is a committer who was elected due to merit for the evolution of the project.
-They have write access to the code repository, the right to cast binding votes on all proposals on community-related decisions,the right to propose other active contributors for committership, and the right to invite active committers to the SMC.
+They have write access to the code repository, the right to cast binding votes on all proposals on community-related decisions, the right to propose other active contributors for committership, and the right to invite active committers to the SMC.
 The SMC as a whole is the entity that controls the project, nobody else.
 They are responsible for the continued shaping of this governance model.

 ## Substrait Management and Collaboration